alexandrughinea/brim/README.md

 example: `brim -url=https://mydomain.io/package-list.json`

 The `url` argument takes a remote JSON URL that contains all the required package information.
-The JSON structure should include the following fields:
+The JSON structure expected in the response is an array of objects having the following fields:

 - `name` (required, string): The name of the package.
 - `cask` (optional boolean): Specify if the package is a cask  (if applicable).